SneyderHOL/contact-importer/README.md

 For each field it will have the following implementation/validations:

-Name -> Only (-) special character will be valid, other spacial characters will be invalid.
+Name -> Only (-) special character will be valid, other special characters will be invalid.

 Birthdate -> Only two types of valid format, ISO 8601​ (%Y%m%d ) and (%F), other format will be invalid.